mindspore-ai/docs/tutorials/training/source_en/quick_start/linear_regression.md

 - `epoch`: Number of times that the entire dataset is trained.
 - `ds_train`: Training dataset.
 - `callbacks`: Required callback function during training.
-- `dataset_sink_model`: Dataset offload mode, which supports the Ascend and GPU computing platforms.
+- `dataset_sink_mode`: Dataset offload mode, which supports the Ascend and GPU computing platforms.
 In this example, this parameter is set to False for the CPU computing platform.

 ```python